nerd-in-a-mooc/graylog/graylog/README.md

 ```
 This is the hash of the global admin password.

-Type this command
+**Type this command :**
 ```shell
 echo -n "Enter Password: " && head -1 </dev/stdin | tr -d '\n' | sha256sum | cut -d" " -f1
 ```
-Then enter your root password when prompted.
-The output will be the hash that you will need to copy on the three nodes ⚠️ !
+**Then enter your root password when prompted.** The output will be the hash that you will need to copy on the three nodes ⚠️ !

 ## Line 76
 ```yml